Maria pays off her debt and finds her freedom.

-Credit cards are revolving debt.
+Credit cards are a revolving debt.
 That means the more you charge, the higher the bills get.
 If someone runs up balances quickly it can shock your budget.
 If you’re already living paycheck-to-paycheck, you can fall behind quickly.
 That’s the situation that Maria’s ex put her in.

 And it often gets worse.
 Late payments lead to penalty APR.
 It’s usually a much higher rate than the standard APR you pay when your balance is current.
 If you don’t make the minimum payment within 30 days, credit card companies report it as a missed payment to the credit bureaus.
 Missed payments damage your credit score quickly.
-The financial abuse can quickly turn into financial hardship.
+Financial abuse can quickly turn into financial hardship.

 As a result of her situation, Maria’s average credit card interest rate jumped to 29.99%.
 Her credit score fell into the 400’s.

 “I remember feeling so overwhelmed and not knowing where to start.
 I was quite anxious all the time because of the financial state I was in.”

 Financial stress weighs on your mind and can even affect your physical health.
 As the experts at Everyday Health explain,

 “Financial stresses have been linked to migraine, cardiovascular disease, absence from work, insomnia and more.
 It’s well documented, also, that financial stresses can negatively affect mental health, and contribute to depression and other mood disorders.”

 Fortunately, Maria heard an ad that gave her a ray of hope…

 “I heard about Consolidated Credit after hearing an ad on the radio about the company.
 When I got home, I decided to do some research about the organization online.”